Divy027/Todo-app/README.md

 # Todo-app
-This is a todo app mae using html,css and Javascript
+This is a todo app made using html,css and Javascript